Chapter 5: Clinical Staffing – Credentialing and Privileging Assurances for Contracted/Referral Arrangements

 • Verify providers are competent and fit to perform the contracted service(s) through a privileging process (HRSA Site Visit Protocol, p.
 24 and 25)?”

-A question frequently raised is, “which Column II and III services do I need to ensure they credential/privilege their providers?”
+A question frequently raised is, “Which Column II and III services do I need to ensure they credential/privilege their providers?”
 “Do I need those assurances for ‘Transportation Services’?”
 “Screening Services?”

 The HRSA Site Visit Protocol and HRSA Compliance Manual are not clear on this, but this is my trusty rule-of-thumb that has not let me down yet: “If your health center was providing that service directly (Column I) and your policies would require you to credential and privilege those employees, then you also need to have documented assurances that those services utilize appropriately credentialed and privileged staff.”